passdan/BioinformaticiansToolbox/LongReadAssembly.md

 ### Assembly Exercises:
 Estimated times are using 4 CPUs:
-1. [__Skip this step and do the long read assemblies! - If in our course you will have performed it during the short read assembly session__] Using spades, assemble the illumina short reads on their own and evaluate the resulting assembly (~15 minutes)
+1. [__Skip this step and do the long read assemblies! - If in our course you will have already performed it during the short read assembly session__] Using spades and --only-assembler, assemble the illumina short reads on their own and evaluate the resulting assembly (~5 minutes)
-2. Using wtdbg2 (~5 minutes) or flye  (~15 minutes), assemble the raw PacBio data alone
+2. Using wtdbg2 (~5 minutes) or flye  (~30 minutes), assemble the raw PacBio data alone
 3. Use FMLRC2 (~2 minutes when using the pre-generated index) to correct the PacBio dataset with the Illumina short reads
-4. Use wtdbg2  (~5 minutes) or flye (~20 minutes) again to assemble the now high-quality long reads
+4. Use wtdbg2  (~5 minutes) or flye (~25 minutes) again to assemble the now error-corrected long reads
 5. [Optional] Use spades in hybrid mode to automatically include illumina and corrected PacBio reads together (~20 minutes)

 ### Evaluating Assembly Exercises